DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_gettaskrownode.md - returns the HTML element of the task row in the table
 - api/gantt_gettasktop.md - gets the top position of the task's DOM element in the timeline area
 - api/gantt_gettasktype.md - returns the type of a task
+- api/gantt_gettotalslack.md - returns the total slack of a task
 - api/gantt_getundostack.md - returns the stack of stored undo user actions
 - api/gantt_getvisibletaskcount.md - gets the number of tasks visible on the screen (those that are not collapsed)
 - api/gantt_getwbscode.md - returns the WBS code (the outline number) of a task